Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

     username="your-twitch-username",
-    make_predictions=True,              # If you want to Bet / Make prediction | The browser will never start follow_raid=True,                   # Follow raid to obtain more points logger_settings=LoggerSettings(
+    make_predictions=True,              # If you want to Bet / Make prediction | The browser will never start follow_raid=True,                   # Follow raid to obtain more points watch_streak=True,                  # If a streamer go online change the priotiry of streamers array and catch the watch screak.
+Issue #11 logger_settings=LoggerSettings(
         save=True,                      # If you want to save logs in file (suggested) console_level=logging.INFO,     # Level of logs - use logging.DEBUG for more info)